 - revoke the order and re-sentence the child or young person.

 7.13 If the terms of the order are amended the new requirements must be capable of being complied with before the expiry of the overall period.
-The court may impose any requirement that it could have imposed when making the order and this may be in addition to, or in substitution for, any requirements contained in the order.
+The court may impose any requirement that is currently available (provided the requirement is available to a child or young person who is the age that the offender was at the time in fact convicted) and this may be in addition to, or in substitution for, any requirements contained in the order.
 If the YRO did not contain an unpaid work requirement and the court includes such a requirement using this power, the minimum period of unpaid work is 20 hours; this will give greater flexibility when responding to less serious breaches or where there are significant other requirements to be complied with.

 7.14 A court may not amend the terms of a YRO that did not include an extended activity requirement or a fostering requirement by inserting them at this stage; should these requirements be considered appropriate following breach, the child or young person must be re-sentenced and the original YRO revoked.